Indian spirits they are zealous protectors of home and family.

 The cooked cassava.

-Cassava is the preferred tuber of the Indian spirits, to pay homage to him the cassava is cooked to which he should not añatell him salt
+Cassava is the preferred tuber of the Indian spirits, to pay tribute to him, yuca is cooked to which no salt should be added.

 Once it is at its point, it is served in front of its representations.